Somali Civil War (2009–present): 2014

 In December 2014, the Ethiopian government offered to replace the last AMISOM contingent from Sierra Leone with fresh Ethiopian military reinforcements.

-2015–2018

-In 2015, the African Union Mission in Somalia (AMISOM), announced a new military operation against Al Shabaab, for removing it in the last strong holds in Somalia.
-The operation involved Ethiopian National Defence and Kenya Defence Forces too.

-At the end of the month of July 2015, AMISOM and Somalia National Army regained many villages and major towns of Baardhere and Dinsoor.

-On 15 December 2018, there were demonstrations in the city of Baidoa in Somalia by supporters of Mukhtar Robow, a presidency candidate, who was arrested two days before by government forces and transferred to Mogadishu.
-Rowbow is a former member of al-Shabab.
-African Union Mission in Somalia (AMISOM) announced in a statement that its forces did not assist in Rowbow's arrest and his transfer to Mogadishu.

 2020

 On 4 May 2020, an East African Express Airways Embraer EMB 120 Brasilia airliner on an air charter flight delivering COVID-19 pandemic relief supplies crashed on approach to Berdale, Somalia, killing all 2 crew and 4 non-revenue passengers on board.
 On 10 May, a leaked AMISOM report alleged that ground troops of the Ethiopian National Defense Force operating outside AMISOM authority had shot the aircraft down, mistakenly believing it was undertaking a suicide attack.
-This allegation ignited renewed controversy over unauthorized Ethiopian incursions into Somalia to fight Al-Shabaab.
+This allegation ignited renewed controversy over unauthorized Ethiopian incursions into Somalia to fight al-Shabaab.
 Ethiopian, Kenyan and Somali authorities have initiated a joint investigation of the accident.